Adversarially Regularized Autoencoders: Adversarially Regularized Autoencoder

-Above $W$ is the Wasserstein-1 distance between $\Prob_r$ the distribution of codes from the discrete encoder model ($\text{enc}_\phi(x)$ where $x \sim \Prob(x)$) and $\Prob_g$ is the distribution of codes from the continuous generator model ($g_\theta(z)$ for some $z$, e.g. $z \sim {\cal N}(0, I)$).
-To approximate Wasserstein-1 term, the $W$ function includes an embedded critic function which is optimized adversarially to the encoder and generator as described in the background.
-The full model is shown in Figure~\ref{fig:diagram}.
+Here $W$ is the Wasserstein distance between $\Prob_Q$, the distribution from a discrete encoder model (i.e. $\text{enc}_\phi(\boldx)$ where $\boldx \sim \Prob_\star$), and $\Prob_{\mathbf{z}}$, a prior distribution.
+As above, the $W$ function is computed with an embedded critic function which is optimized adversarially to the generator and encoder.\footnote{Other GANs could be used for this optimization.
+Experimentally we found that WGANs to be more stable than other models.}

-To train the model, we use a block coordinate descent to alternate between optimizing different parts of the model: (1) the encoder and decoder to minimize reconstruction loss, (2) the WGAN critic function to approximate the $W$ term, (3) the encoder and generator to adversarially fool the critic to minimize $W$:
+The model is trained with coordinate descent across: (1) the encoder and decoder to minimize reconstruction, (2) the critic function to approximate the $W$ term, (3) the encoder adversarially to the critic to minimize $W$: { } The full training algorithm is shown in Algorithm~1.